ckjeldgaard/linne/README.md

 * **C:** Whenever executed, a cloud function will fetch all classified images from Firestore.
 * **D:** The function trains a neural network model using TensorFlow.js.
 The model is defined as a sequential model with three layers.
 The approach in this step is inspired by [this Keras tutorial](https://www.tensorflow.org/tutorials/keras/basic_classification).
 * **E:** The generated model files a temporarily stored in the Node.js file system and uploaded to Cloud Storage afterwards.
 * **F:** The web frontend opens a webcam video stream, detects objects in each frame using a [sliding window](https://datalya.com/blog/machine-learning/object-detection-with-sliding-window-algorithm) technique, and predicts what kind of clothes are displayed in front of the webcam using the downloaded model files from Cloud Storage.
+Again, TensorFlow.js is used on the frontend to do predictions.

+## Screenshots